 - Excessive tearing

-- Redness in your eye on the affected side
+- Redness of your eye on the affected side

 - Stuffy or runny nose on the affected side